-Standard Description Financial Statement Effect or Other Significant Matters ASU No. 2016-02 Leases (Topic 842) The standard requires lessees to recognize most lease as assets and liabilities on the balance sheet, but reco expenses on the statement of operations in a mann similar to current accounting.
-For lessors, the guidane modifies the classification criteria and accounting f sales-type and direct financing leases.
-The standa also requires additional disclosures about leasin arrangements and requires a modified retrospective transition approach for existing leases, whereby the standard will be applied to the earliest year presente The provisions of the standard are effective for fisc years beginning after December 15, 2018, includin interim periods within those fiscal years.
-Early adoption is permitted. rd this standard on the Company's consolidated er financial statements and related disclosures, ce including the impact on the Company's current or lease portfolio from both a lessor and lessee rd perspective.
-The adoption of this standard will ng primarily result in an increase in the assets and ve liabilities on the Company's consolidated balance ne sheet and related disclosures. d. cal
+Standard Description Financial Statement Effect or Other Significant Matters ASU No. 2016-02 Leases (Topic 842) The standard requires lessees to recognize most leases as assets and liabilities on the balance sheet, but record expenses on the statement of operations in a manner similar to current accounting.
+For lessors, the guidance modifies the classification criteria and accounting for sales-type and direct financing leases.
+The standard also requires additional disclosures about leasing arrangements and requires a modified retrospective transition approach for existing leases, whereby the standard will be applied to the earliest year presented.
+The provisions of the standard are effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
+Early adoption is permitted. this standard on the Company's consolidated financial statements and related disclosures, including the impact on the Company's current lease portfolio from both a lessor and lessee perspective.
+The adoption of this standard will primarily result in an increase in the assets and liabilities on the Company's consolidated balance sheet and related disclosures.
+The Company does not expect a material impact to our consolidated statement of operations as a result of the Planned date of adoption: Q1 2019